Requests for Information

 From time to time, you may have a question about a property.
 We're pleased to let you know that there are a number of resources to help you get property specific information.

-- The Open Data Hub for assessment and treasurer data is a collection of the data that we report.
+- Assessment and Treasurer data: The Open Data Hub for assessment and treasurer data is a collection of the data that we report.
 This data is updated weekly, review the README.txt file in the download to note the date of the last refresh.

 The Assessor's Office does not have records for: Permits, blueprints, lists of property's for sale or auction property, zoning information, or historical documentation.
 Please use the grid or the answers on our FAQ page to find out which resource may be available to you.